 Practice complaints Procedure – Information for Patients

 If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
-Please ask to speak with our Practice Manager, Carole Hutchinson or Deputy Manager, Melanie Norbrega.
+Please ask to speak with our Practice Manager, Carole Hutchinson or Operations Manager, Melanie Norbrega.
 We operate a practice complaint procedure as part of an NHS complaints system, which meets national criteria.

 How to complain